PerformanceHorizonGroup/measurementkit-cocoapod/README.md

 ###Tracking Events

-#### Mobile tracking instance
+#### MeasurementService instance

-A static instance of the mobile tracking service is provided for convenience.
+A static instance of the measurement service is provided for convenience.

-	[PHGMobileTrackingService getInstance];
+	[PHNMeasurementService sharedInstance];

 ####Tracking Events
 You can use events to track a variety of actions within your app.
 Events are represented as conversions inside the affiliate interface.